UXSoc/UX-glitch/Documentation/SECURITY_WARNING.md

 # Security

 There are some security issues related to how GitHub's and Glitch's API works, which may make some aspects less then ideal.
 As a result you may want to limit your workflow implementation and reconsider which collaborators/platforms you trust.
+Do not use this template for any work with any potential serious implication.

 ## Warning